marcduiker/speaker-buddy/README.md

 Once the conference agenda is known and the Speaker Buddies are confirmed by the conference organizers, contact one of the Speaker Buddies (who does not speak at the same time as you!) to ask if they are willing to help you out in case of technical issues / laptop failure, or just being there as a friendly face in the audience.
 If they are, you can discuss the details such as:

-- Supporting you by sitting on the front row (smiling and nodding).
+- Supporting you by sitting in the front row (smiling and nodding).
-- Having a copy of your presentation on their machine.
+- Have a copy of your presentation on their machine.
-- Cloning your code repository, installing SDKs and tools on their machine, if you want to show / run code locally.
+- Cloning your code repository, installing SDKs and tools on their machine, if you want to show/run code locally.
 - Doing a (remote) dry run via their laptop to be completely prepared for a technical failure.
 (You also test your database backups right?)
 - Is there any other way your buddy can help you out?
 Can they tell a funny story during the technical issue, ask a relevant question, help out in case you get difficult questions, or do something else to put you at ease?

-> Even with the existence of cloud-based coding environments, I still suggest to have a local environment available in case the internet connection is not good enough.
+> Even with the existence of cloud-based coding environments, I still suggest having a local environment available in case the internet connection is not good enough.

 ## 2. For conference organizers